-- iii.
-Hats - F. Employees are expected to maintain personal hygiene that is consistent with working with the public, or co-workers, in a public setting.
+- g.
+Examples of unapproved attire - i.
+Leggings and exercise wear - ii.
+Clothing showing midriff and Spaghetti strap shirts. - iii.
+Hats for fashion - iv.
+Any shirt or attire with images or word phrases are discouraged as they may be offensive and alienate a portion of the library's customer base.
+If staff are unsure they should check with management.
+Staff wearing attire that could damage the image of the library or alienate customers could face disciplinary action up to and including termination. - F. Employees are expected to maintain personal hygiene that is consistent with working with the public, or co-workers, in a public setting.
 The employee's immediate supervisor will handle personal hygiene problems in need of correction. - a.
 Hair Hair, beards, mustaches and sideburns must be clean, combed and neatly trimmed - b.
 Make up must be professional and conservative - c.
-Fragrance Fragrant products should be used in moderation out of concern for other library employees and library patrons who may have allergies. - d.
+Fragrance Fragrant products should be used in moderation out of concern for other library employees and library customers who may have allergies. - d.
 Jewelry Employees may wear tasteful jewelry in moderation.
 The size and/or number of earrings, rings, necklaces, and bracelets may be determined at the department level based on specific job functions, operational, and safety factors.
 Where job duties present any type of safety risk, jewelry may be prohibited or severely limited.
 In other areas, moderate (including size and amount) jewelry may be worn. - e.
 Tattoos Tattoos or other body art (such as surgically implanted ball bearings, spikes, and the like) are permitted at the library.
 Visible tattoos or body art (i.e., wrist, neck, face, etc.) must be non-offensive.
 Any body art or tattoo found offensive must be covered or removed during work shifts. - f.
-All exceptions require the approval of the Director or his/her Designee. - G. Violations - a.
+All exceptions require the approval of the Director or his/her Designee.

+G. Violations

+- a.
 Employees who violate this policy and procedure will be made aware of the issue and may be instructed to leave work until the problem is corrected.
 If an employee must leave work to correct the issue this is unpaid time. - b.
 Violations of this policy will follow the corrective counseling procedures. - H. Exceptions Employees seeking an exception from any of the above standards should speak with the Director or his/her Designee.